 Ms. Chong is one of the authors of the Veterans Benefits Manual, the nation’s leading treatise on veterans law.
-As an Appellate Attorney and Training Associate at the National Veterans Legal Service Program, she helps manage and grow high-quality educational programs, including presentations for attorneys and veteran service officers on how to help disabled or injured veterans secure benefits from the U.S. Department of Veterans Affairs.
+As an Appellate Attorney and Training Associate at the National Veterans Legal Service Program, she helps manage high-quality educational programs, including presentations for attorneys and veteran service officers on how to help disabled or injured veterans secure benefits from the U.S. Department of Veterans Affairs.

 Ms. Chong is a graduate of the University of Virginia (B.A.) and The George Mason University School of Law (J.D.).
 She is admitted to practice in the Commonwealth of Virginia and the U.S. Court of Appeals for Veterans Claims.